Britain's Tullett in talks to buy ICAP's global broking business

 If the deal to combine their traditional telephone broking services succeeds, it would be structured as a reverse takeover.

-Tullett said it would issue more than 100 percent of its existing share capital to fund the transaction, implying a deal value of at least 800 million pounds, based on Thursday's closing prices, which gives ICAP a value of 2.9 billion pounds.
+Tullett said it would issue more than 100 percent of its existing share capital to fund the transaction, implying a deal value of at least 800 million pounds ($1.2 billion), based on Thursday's closing prices, which gives ICAP a value of 2.9 billion pounds.

 Interdealer brokers, which match buyers and sellers of currencies, bonds and other tradeable instruments, have been hit in recent years by regulations that have led their traditional investment bank clients to cut back on risky trading activities.